bertcarnell/lhslib/README.md

 The code is transfered from the github project to the R project by copying the code from the github checkout to the SVN checkout location and then committing to the R-Forge project.
 The R-Forge project is maintained because of the continuous build environment that it offers using the latest R tool chain.
 The R-Forge library contains all the R code and help files while the github library is focused only on the C++ library.

-The code is transferred using the `lhs_nb\deploylhs.bat` batch script in Windows.
+The code is transferred using the `src\deploylhs.bat` batch script in Windows.

 ### Connections